|HCC Site ID:||1425||Parish:||Wonston|

 There are many mature trees including a huge Cedrus Atlantica Glauca.
 In 1976, the lake apparently dried up and was dredged out, In 2012, it was home to trout, eels and many wild fowl.
 When seen in 2008, the orangery, the walled garden and the glasshouses required restoration and had plants growing through the glasshose roof.
 By 2012, the walled garden had deteriorated further; the frames of greenhouses and the orangery remained but the plants growing through the roofs had been removed.
 In 2008, the stables were intact, down to the names of the horses in the stalls and although planning permission was granted for conversion to offices in 2002, it was not implemented; the stables remain untouched.
 (2012).

-The small walled garden is a pleasant sitting area for hotel guests.
+An additional, small walled garden is a pleasant sitting area for hotel guests.
 The original house has been well restored and is used for events.
 A large fitness and beauty centre has been created in the grounds.

 16th century house, extended 19th century; restored and enlarged early 20th century.
 Small, formal gardens with a fishpond/lake and 19th century garden features including an orangery, walled garden with espaliered fruit trees and glasshouses all requiring attention.
 21st century a long,new access drive through newly created parkland.
 Now the Norton Park Hotel .